Paulyboi390/Chronix/README.md

-# Chronix Retro OS - v1.0.0
+Chronix Retro OS – v1.0.0
-**Chronix — Retro Reloaded**

-**Chronix** is a lightweight rebrand of Batocera Linux, optimized for the BATLEXP G350 handheld.
-Just like Batocera, it’s open-source and ready to game—now with your personal flair.
+A custom fork of Batocera Linux for the BATLEXP G350 handheld.

----

-##  What Is Chronix?
-A fork of Batocera tailored specifically for the BATLEXP G350.
-It maintains compatibility with Batocera's ecosystem—including themes, ports, and emulators—but offers new aesthetics and usability improvements.
-Built on top of the stable, open-source foundation that Batocera provides.

----
+Maintains full Batocera compatibility while adding visual changes, utilities, and quality-of-life improvements.

-##  Highlights in v1.0.0
+What’s New in v1.0.0
-- **RetroArch Launcher (in *Ports*)**
-   A custom RetroArch launcher inside the Ports section.
-The default RetroArch option in EmulationStation is disabled—use the Ports option for now.
+RetroArch in Ports – Custom launcher located in the Ports menu.
+(Default RetroArch option in EmulationStation is disabled.)

-- **Custom Theme & Boot Logo**
+Custom Theme & Boot Logo – Unique visuals for Chronix.
-   Branded visuals that set Chronix apart from vanilla Batocera.

-- **"Chronix Retro OS" Branding**
-   The OS name in `etc/os-release` is updated to make it official.

-- **Splash Screen Assets**
-   New graphics under `usr/share/batocera/splash/` for that polished boot experience.
+Chronix OS Branding – Updated etc/os-release.

+Splash Screen Update – New graphics in usr/share/batocera/splash/.

+Terminal Access in Ports – Launch the terminal directly from Ports.

+ROM Name Cleaner – Removes clutter like ( ), [ ], and ! from ROM names.

+Updated EmulationStation Configs – Tweaked defaults for better usability.

+Based On
+Batocera Linux